 There was a call from a range of stakeholders, including people born with variations in sex characteristics and clinicians, for psychosocial support for family members across their lifespan.
-This should include access to psychologists and social workers.716 therapy can potentially provide a space for people with an intersex variation to come to accept any physical differences they may have, work through confusion about their sex or gender identity (if any is apparent), or issues related to any enforced surgeries if relevant.718
+This should include access to psychologists and social workers.

-One stakeholder representing mental health professionals called for services tailored for young people, offering them space away from their parents to reflect on, and talk about, their experiences.717 This stakeholder cited the Jones et al (2016) study, which noted:
+One stakeholder representing mental health professionals called for services tailored for young people, offering them space away from their parents to reflect on, and talk about, their experiences.
+This stakeholder cited the Jones et al (2016) study, which noted: